Ceramic Dictionary

 es: BATIR

-To beat is to hit with a strong pressure using your hand or a tool and can apply to mixing a liquid or flattening clay.
+To beat is to hit vigorously using your hand or a tool and can apply to mixing a liquid or flattening clay.

 Click on the title to see more images

-Electric beaters; can be bought and are similar to those used with food, but are expensive.
-It is more economical to buy the arm designed for mixing liquids that can be attached and used with an electrical drill; this is shown in the first four photos (a–d).
-They are made with different lengths and head sizes to take into account the depth and heaviness of the liquid.
-Used for mixing colors, glaze-bases, etc. and are very good when a product has become dry and hard; first cover it with water, leave it for a short period and then beat it.
+Electric beaters can be bought and are similar to those used with food, but are expensive.
+It is more economical to buy the arm designed for mixing liquids which can then be attached and used with an electrical drill; this is shown in the first four photos .
+They are made in different lengths and head sizes to take into account the depth and density of the liquid.
+Used for mixing colors, glaze-bases, etc., they are very good when a product has become dry and hard; first cover it with water, leave it for a short period and then beat it.

 Read more about: Container – Glaze-base / Containers for slip / Drill